Helping millions of people navigate the world of technology.

 In the target field type -incognito

 Now, your Google Chrome is all set to launch in incognito mode.
-That said, if you would rather you use the regular mode, here’s how to delete cookies on Google Chrome.
+If you are a Firefox user, check out the next method.

 Right-click on the shortcut